ppryanichek/java-lessons-landfill/CodeWars/Bouncing_Balls/README.md

 # DESCRIPTION
-A child is playing with a ball on the nth floor of a tall building.\ The height of this floor above ground level, h, is known.
+A child is playing with a ball on the (n)th floor of a tall building.\ The height of this floor above ground level, h, is known.

 He drops the ball out of the window.\ The ball bounces (for example), to two-thirds of its height (a bounce of 0.66).